JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goFundamentals.md

 - Method
 - Interface

-In the next blog, we will learn about some advanced topics like Errors, Goroutines, and Channels in Go language.
+In the next blog, we will learn about some advanced topics like Errors, Goroutines, and Channels in the Go language.

 **_Keep Learning and Keep Practicing_** 👍